The family signature theorem: Introduction

 The highlights are: the three forms of the Family Signature Theorem (Theorems \ref{thm:FSTQ}, \ref{thm:FSTSullivan}, \ref{thm:FSTLThy}); triviality of the family signature for families of odd-dimensional manifolds (Theorem \ref{cor:OddFSIsTrivial}); multiplicativity of the signature modulo 4 for local systems over topological manifolds (Corollary \ref{cor:SigMultMeyer}) and for fibrations of Poincar{\'e} complexes (Corollary \ref{cor:MultSigPoinc}); an analysis of the (non)multiplicativity of the de Rham invariant (Section \ref{sec:dRmult}).

 \textbf{Acknowledgements}.
-I would like to thank J.\ Ebert, F.\ Hebestreit, and especially M.\ Land for useful discussions.
+I would like to thank J.\ Ebert, F.\ Hebestreit, and especially M.\ Land for useful discussions, and the anonymous referee for their helpful remarks.
 I have been supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444) and by a Philip Leverhulme Prize from the Leverhulme Trust.